 Some key things to remember are that you should be inspecting and changing your air filter monthly, cleaning the fan blades, checking the blower, and inspecting the vents and ductwork.

 By following these four steps, you can effectively troubleshoot your furnace and identify any issues preventing it from generating heat.
 It is important to remember that furnace maintenance is essential for keeping your home or business warm during the winter, so it’s important to keep your furnace in good working order.

 If you find yourself having more furnace heating issues, Legacy Heating has you covered.
-We offer Coleman furnace repair to keep your systems up and running in no time.
+We offer furnace repair in Edmonton and Calgary areas to keep your systems up and running in no time.
 Get in touch with us today to learn how.